It’s not uncommon for a child to become sick. Unfortunately, tonsillitis is just one of those sicknesses your child may encounter.

 Bacteria or viruses can cause tonsillitis, but only bacteria-related tonsillitis is treated with antibiotics.

-In some instances, your child’s provider may recommend tonsillectomy (removal of the tonsils) if tonsillitis frequently occurs.
+In some instances, your child’s provider may recommend tonsillectomy (removal of the tonsils) if it frequently occurs.

 A couple of general rules determine when tonsillectomy is necessary.